 Companies hire job recruitment agencies or job placement agencies to avoid those disruptions.
 They also often give recruiters a clear idea of the type of candidate they need sourced to avoid an onslaught of ill-qualified applicants filling their inboxes.
-They’re paying for privacy curation.
+They’re paying both for curation and sparing their inboxes.

 If a recruiter were to tell you that they’re hiring for, say, Outdoor Voices, and you decide to get a leg up on the competition by emailing the Director of Marketing there about the position—you’ve technically cut out the middleman, sure.
 But in all likelihood, you’re also not getting hired.

 The Takeaway: It’s Totallly Fine if the Recruiter Doesn’t Tell You Who They’re Working For